ScaleLeap/renovate-config/README.md

 ## Installation

-Create a `renovate.json` in your project root, with the following settings:
+Create a `renovate.json` in your project root, with the following:

 ```json
 {